 Modify the proposed text in the new clause 11.11.2.5 (page 114, lines 64-65) as indicated:

-AES-CCM-128 is used if the AKM is 00:0F-AC-<ANA-1> and AES-CCM-256 is used if the AKM is 00- 0F-AC-<ANA-2>.
+AES-GCM-128 is used if the AKM is 00:0F-AC-<ANA-1> and AES-GCM-256 is used if the AKM is 00- 0F-AC-<ANA-2>.

-When the AEAD cipher mode used is CCM, the nonce, N, shall be set to the AEAD counter in the PTKSA as passed in the frame being protected and the following values for parameters M and L shall be used:
+When the AEAD cipher mode used is GCM, the nonce, N, shall be set to the AEAD counter in the PTKSA as passed in the frame being protected.

-M=16;

-L=2

-Each successive invocation of the encryption operation of CCM shall increment the AEAD counter by one (1).
+Each successive invocation of the encryption operation of GCM shall increment the AEAD counter by one (1).
 Processing of a received EAPOL-Key frame shall include verification that the received frame contains a 11 counter that is strictly greater than the counter in the last received frame, and shall update its copy of the peer's AEAD counter in its PTKSA to the value of the AEAD counter in the received, and verified, frame.